-(a) The Group has entered into a Framework Agreement with AMP Capital Infrastructure Investment No.2 S.A R.L. ('AMP Capital') dated December 28, 2020 ('the Framework Agreement') for investment in the subsidiaries of the Group systems on a 'build own operate and maintain' basis in India wherein the Group and AMP Capital (together referred as
+(a) The Group has entered into a Framework Agreement with AMP Capital Infrastructure Investment No.2 S.A R.L. ('AMP Capital') dated December 28, 2020 ('the Framework Agreement') for investment in the subsidiaries of the Group which are engaged in the business of developing, designing, financing, constructing and maintaining power transmission systems on a 'build own operate and maintain' basis in India wherein the Group and AMP Capital (together referred as investors) each will own 50% of the equity capital of such entities.
+Both the investors would invest in equal proportions in the projects being developed in the form of equity capital, NCDs and other convertible instruments.
+The returns on sale of the projects post completion would be shared between the two investors in a graded manner in accordance with the Framework Agreement.
+There is no guaranteed minimum return to AMP Capital under the Framework Agreement.